 Title: President & CEO Title:

-SCHEDULE A
+EXHIBIT A

 PRODUCTS AND RELATED DEFINITIONS

 "Firm (LD)" means, with respect to a Transaction, that either Party shall be relieved of its obligations to sell and deliver or purchase and receive without liability only to the extent that, and for the period during which, such performance is prevented by Force Majeure in accordance with the provisions of Section 4.3.
 In the absence of Force Majeure or upon expiry thereof in accordance with Section 4.3, the Party to which performance is owed shall be entitled to receive from the Party which failed to deliver/receive an amount determined pursuant to Article Five.